orange-cloudavenue/terraform-provider-cloudavenue/docs/index.md

 ---
-page_title: "CloudAvenue Provider"
+page_title: "Cloud Avenue Provider"
 subcategory: ""
 description: |-
-    The Cloudavenue provider provides utilities for working with Cloud Avenue platform.
+    This provider offers utilities for working with the Cloud Avenue platform.
 ---

-# CloudAvenue Provider
+# Cloud Avenue Provider

-The CloudAvenue Provider provides utilities for working with Cloud Avenue platform.
+This provider offers utilities for working with the Cloud Avenue platform.
-The provider needs to be configured with the proper credentials before it can be used.

-Documentation regarding Data Sources and Resources can be found in the sidebar to the left.
+Documentation regarding data sources and resources can be found in the left sidebar.

  -> Note : If you need more information about Cloud Avenue, please visit [Cloud Avenue documentation](https://wiki.cloudavenue.orange-business.com/w/index.php/Accueil).

 ## Authentication

+The provider must to be configured with the appropriate credentials before it can be used.

-Cloud Avenue support authentication with username, password and organization.
+Cloud Avenue supports authentication with a username, password and organization.

 ## Example Usage